Prepare yourself for the best roasted chicken you’ll ever have – that’s a Kelsey Barnard Clark guarantee.

 - Pat chicken with paper towels and place on a baking rack set inside a sheet tray.
 Refrigerate chicken, uncovered, overnight or for up to 2 days.
 (If you’re in a time crunch, instead of refrigerating, whip out your hairdryer and blow it on the chicken skin for about 5 minutes.
 This dries out the skin, which makes the meat hold moisture and the skin crisp like a potato chip.)

-- Rub bird down with oil and salt.
+- Rub chicken down with oil and salt.
 Squeeze lemon over chicken, then stick it in the cavity with the garlic and rosemary.

 - Truss chicken following these easy steps: